 Dentists and hygienists must have been practicing in Nevada for at least five years in order to be eligible as a Board member.
 The Board convenes every month or so, and it posts the meeting agendas and minutes (including disciplinary procedures) online.1

-2. Can I apply for a Nevada dental license if I have a criminal record?
+2. Can I apply for a dental license if I have a criminal record?

-Yes, though the Dental Board has the discretion to deny licenses to applicants for not having “good moral character.”
-Presumably, minor misdemeanors such as traffic tickets or trespass should not disqualify applicants as long as they completed all their sentencing terms.
-But the Board may be more selective about granting licenses to people with serious felonies on their record.2
+Yes, though the Nevada Dental Board has the discretion to deny licenses if you do not have “good moral character.”
+Presumably, minor misdemeanors such as traffic tickets or trespass should not disqualify you as long as you completed all your sentencing terms.

-The Dental Board may initiate disciplinary proceedings against dentists and hygienists for criminal convictions of a crime of moral turpitude.
-Moral turpitude typically comprises crimes of violence, crimes of fraud in Nevada, or theft crimes in Nevada.
+The Nevada Dental Board may initiate disciplinary proceedings against dentists and hygienists for criminal convictions of a crime of moral turpitude.
+Moral turpitude typically comprises crimes of

 The Board also initiates disciplinary proceedings against dentists and hygienists for “unprofessional conduct.”
 Ten common examples of unprofessional conduct include: